 The cost of attendance (COA), also known as the student’s budget, is used to determine aid eligibility.
-The COA includes direct charges for tuition and fees, a room and board budget for a double with the 16-meal plan, as well as indirect charges for books, supplies, and personal expenses.
-Below is the 2020-2021 cost of attendance.
+The COA includes the direct cost for tuition and fees, an allowance for housing & meals, books & supplies and personal expenses.

 |Books & Supplies

-In addition to the above costs, all domestic student budgets include a transportation allowance that ranges from $100 – $1,000 depending on the student’s state of residence.
+In addition to the above costs, all domestic student budgets include a yearly transportation allowance that ranges from $100 – $1,000 (or $50 – $500/semester) depending on the student’s state of residence.
 In addition, students who reside off campus or at home receive an additional $450/year (or $225/semester) to assist with commuting costs to and from Pitzer.

 Students with academic course fees may have their course fees included in their budget and covered with a course fee scholarship.
 Academic course fees and course fee scholarships are assessed after Census, the 10th day of the semester, when enrollment is “locked”.
 Please note, financial aid does not cover physical education fees.

-Students who need financial assistance to purchase a computer may have their student budget increased.
+Domestic students who need financial assistance to purchase a computer may have their student budget increased.
 Laptops can only be funded with federal loans if the student has remaining loan eligibility; most students will be able to borrow an Unsubsidized Loan, if necessary, to cover the cost of a laptop.
-All loan funds are paid to the student’s account first.
+All loan funds are paid to the student’s Pitzer account balance first.
 If there is a remaining credit after the loan is paid, the student can request a refund and use those funds for the purchase of a computer.
 For additional information, please contact the Office of Financial Aid.

 The health insurance cost is not part of the student’s budget.
-However, students who cannot waive-out of the health insurance plan can inquire about additional loan options to assist with this cost.
+However, students who cannot waive out of SHIP can inquire about additional loan options to assist with this cost.
 Please contact the Office of Financial Aid for more information.

-The health insurance plan for the 2020-2021 year is $2,655.
-For more information regarding the health insurance, visit: Student Health Insurance Plan or contact Katie Tewell – Katie_tewell@Pitzer.edu.
+The estimated cost of SHIP for the 2022-23 academic year is $2,868.
+For more information regarding the health insurance, visit Student Health Insurance Plan or contact Katie Tewell – Katie_tewell@Pitzer.edu.

 The Office of Financial Aid does not cover other miscellaneous charges that may appear on the student’s account, such as but not limited to: vehicle registration fees, payment plan fees, course overload fees, health services fees, fines or citations.